laygond/Behavioral-Cloning/README.md

 model.add(Dense(1))
 model.compile(loss='mse', optimizer= Adam(lr = 1e-4))
 ```
 The model was trained using Adam optimiser with a learning rate = 1e-04 and mean squared error as a loss function.
 20% of the collected data was used for validation.
+The model was run for 30 epochs with batch sizes of 32.

 ### Results
 To test the car we will use Track 2 previously unseen.